 However, this link with the physical market only applies to financial derivative contracts (most commonly ‘swaps’ and ‘caps’) that are linked to spot prices, not Power Purchase Agreements.

 When price signals can’t work properly

 Price signals won’t work as well if factors outside the market are affecting investment.

 For example, if a gas generation business thinks that governments will want to constrain carbon dioxide emissions in the future, but isn’t sure how they are going to do this, it will be harder to work out how much their investment will be affected, and how much profit it can make.
 This can make it more difficult to get funding for a new power station.

 The other main type of contract currently in the market is a Power Purchase Agreement.

-A PPA is a long term ‘out of market’ agreement between a generator and a purchaser for the sale and supply of energy.
-PPAs are often used for wind and solar farms as they involve renewable energy certificates being provided to the purchaser at a fixed price.
+A PPA is a long term agreement between a generator and a purchaser (a retailer or a consumer) for the sale and supply of energy.
+Wind and solar farms often use PPAs.
+Typically this involves the wind or solar farm selling renewable energy certificates to the purchaser at a fixed price.

-Contracts in the NEM are traded either on the ASX or bilaterally.
+Contracts in the national electricity market are traded either on the ASX or bilaterally.
 Swaps and caps are two examples of core contract types.

 Under a swap contract:

-- A swap contract trades a given volume of energy during a fixed period for a fixed price (normally 1 MW for either a one month or three month period at the strike price).
+- A swap contract trades a given volume of energy during a fixed period for a fixed price (normally 1 MW for a quarter at the strike price).